MESH-Model/MESH-Scripts/Pre-Processing/Input_files/Write_ini_tpl_files/ReadMe.md

     5. Description (which can be used to describe the parameter, or justification for the value selected)

 ## To Use
-  1. Decide your model configuration (# of GRUs, # soil layers, algorithms to activate, etc.). *Note: the python script is set up to easily enable the use of the frozen algorithm using the "Frozen=(True/False)" line and the MESH_parameters_hydrology_template_frozen.txt file*
+  1. Decide your model configuration (# of GRUs, # soil layers, algorithms to activate, etc.).
   2. Modify the .txt and .csv files to reflect the number of GRUs (note the format of the parameter tags used), number of soil layers, as well as the start time of the meteorological data (.txt file only).
 Note that the format of the .txt files and the parameters in the .csv file may needed to be adjusted depending on which algorithms are used in MESH; see the [MESH wiki](https://wiki.usask.ca/display/MESH/MESH+User+Page) for more details.
-  3. For the R script, set the working directory to the location of the files, and set "Calibration" to either TRUE or FALSE.
+  3. For the R script, set the working directory to the location of the files, and set "Calibration" and "Frozen" to either TRUE or FALSE.

      For the Python script, set the file paths (or names if in the same folder as the script) for the parameter file and template file, set "Calibration" to either True or False, and "Frozen" to either True or False
   4. Run the R or Python script.
 This will replace the parameter tag in the .txt file with the value specified in the .csv file and generate a .ini file (and a .tpl file if Calibration=TRUE).